Keep These Things In Mind When Dating In Sobriety

 This immediately means you have to make a decision – what are you going to share with your date?
 There is no reason to tell your date about your addiction from the very beginning.
 However, you also don’t want to start out with a lie.

-One solution is to avoid this scenario altogether.
 Choose to meet in a coffee shop or a park.
 The pandemic makes the latter an understandable pick.
-This way, you don’t have to worry about alcohol or explaining why you are not drinking.
+This way, you don’t have to worry about alcohol or explain why you are not drinking.

 Decide what to share